PaystackHQ/paystack-android/README.md

 ## Usage

+### 1. Prepare for use

+To prepare for use, you must ensure to add the internet permissions to the AndroidManifest.xml

 ### 1. initializeSdk

 To use the Paysack android sdk, you need to first initialize the sdk using the PaystackSdk class.